 Lovejoy Hospice has been caring for our families and community since 1981.
 We are honored to provide the following services in a time of need.

 Children from our area who are diagnosed with life-limiting illnesses often receive treatment in out-of-town or out-of-state pediatric centers.
 Their parents are forced to make difficult, even heart-breaking, decisions.
 Some parents choose to be with their children in the hospital, while their other children stay with relatives or friends.
 Some use up family leave time from their jobs, and then lose their jobs because they… Read More.

-Lovejoy Hospice’s Beyond Loss bereavement groups offer adult survivors emotional support as well as practical life skills.
+Lovejoy Hospice’s Beyond Loss bereavement group offers adult survivors emotional support as well as self-care and coping skills.
 After a loss, many people find that grief affects their physical and emotional health.
-Healing from grief involves having adequate support, time, and ways to learn healthy coping skills.
-Lovejoy Hospice continues to provide professionally-facilitated daytime peer support group held weekly.
+Healing from grief involves having adequate support, taking the time, and learning to apply healthy coping skills.
+Beyond Loss is a professionally-facilitated daytime peer support group held weekly.
 Please contact the Bereavement Coordinator… Read More.